 If you are serious about conjure work, you must build a working relationship with the spirits and God; listen to what they teach you.

-Most of the time, spirits allow inconveniences to be thrown your way for you to stop and ask: "Why is God or my guide or my ancestor trying to get my attention?"
+Most of the time, spirits allow inconveniences to be thrown your way so that you can stop and ask, "Why is God or my guide or my ancestor trying to get my attention?"

 The spirit world calls out to you differently if your personal problems or troubles are more extensive than minor inconveniences.
-There is something deep within yourself that you need to rectify.
+There is something profound within yourself that you need to rectify.

 Pray and reflect.
 Create a sacred space or an altar where you work with your spirits, a spot where you can tune into them whenever you need their guidance.